What Does it Mean to be Legally Separated in California?

 After that answer, I ask follow-up questions.
 I quickly realize the person on the other line who just told me he and his wife have been "legally' separated for two years means "physically" separated.
 But, the caller does not practice family law daily.
 He does not understand there is a significant difference between the two concepts.
 I then explain it to him.

-On this page, we explain what being legally separated actually means.
-We also explain how it is different from physical separation or "date of separation."
+On this page, we explain what being legally separated actually means and how it is different from physical separation or the "date of separation."

 Legally separated means the husband and wife have a legal separation judgment.
 That judgment of legal separation means a court order that, if applicable: